4anonz/Flood/README.md

 # Author
 Anonymous Hacks(4anonz) - I am White Hat😎️.
 # Suggestions and Feedback
-Please [contact me](digitalguru64@gmail.com) if you have any feedback or suggestions or any bogus you want to report.
+Please digitalguru64@gmail.com if you have any feedback or suggestions or any bogus you want to report.
 Facebook [Anonymous Hacks](https://facebook.com/4anonz).